SB321/Delica-Mart/README.md

 * The Delica-Mart project is a feature-rich e-commerce platform built to fulfill online shopping needs.
 * This project leverages Angular for the frontend and Spring Boot for the backend to ensure a robust, and user-friendly e-commerce platform.
-* Additionally, the project uses Docker containers and Nginx to serve the Angular frontend and is deployed on Google Cloud Platform (GCP).

 ## Key Features